codejoetheduke/First-Place-Solution-Amini-Soil-Challenge/README.md

 * The extensive feature engineering in RF provided valuable diversity for final ensembling.
 * Even simple models (RF with default settings) contributed useful signals due to their structural variance.
 * Median ensembling across folds outperformed mean for most nutrients due to better outlier resistance.
+* Hundred heads are better than one.
+Ensembling is key in reducing the error.

 ---